Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Proposed Method

 where $R_{\rho}$ and $R_{\varphi}$ represent the reliability scores of DOP and AOP, respectively, with higher values indicating more reliable features that will receive larger weights.
 The adaptive weight vector is then computed as:

 where $\lambda_{\rho}$ and $\lambda_{\varphi}$ control the adaptive strengths.

-\textbf{4D Feature Distance.} The 4D weighted distance calculation uses the adaptive weight vector $\mathbf{W}(x,y)$ to compute a final dissimilarity score, which serves as the decision metric for merging the pixels into different regions.
-Feature distance computation employs the adaptive weighted Euclidean distance \cite{ref35}, where the feature difference vector is first element-weiswisely multiplied by the adaptive weight vector, followed by the $\mathcal{L}_2$ norm calculation:
+\textbf{4D Feature Distance.} The 4D weighted distance calculation uses the adaptive weight vector $\mathbf{W}(\mathbf{u})$ to compute a final dissimilarity score, which serves as the decision metric for merging the pixels into different regions.
+Feature distance computation employs the adaptive weighted Euclidean distance~\cite{ref39}, where the feature difference vector is first element-wisely multiplied by the adaptive weight vector, followed by the $\mathcal{L}_2$ norm calculation:

-where $F_{neighbor}$ and $F_{seed}$ represent the feature vectors of the neighboring pixel and the seed pixel, respectively; $\odot$ denotes the element-wise multiplication \cite{ref36}.
-These weights emphasize more reliable features while de-emphasize less reliable ones.
+where $F_{neighbor}$ and $F_{seed}$ represent the feature vectors of the neighbouring pixel and the seed pixel, respectively; $\odot$ denotes the element-wise multiplication~\cite{ref40}.
+These weights emphasise more reliable features while de-emphasising less reliable ones.